mikecreighton/reading-practice/README.md

 ### Backend

 The backend is a FastAPI application that uses OpenAI's API and/or [OpenRouter's API](https://openrouter.ai) to generate stories based on user input.
-It's located in the `backend` directory and consists of the following key files:
+It can also generate images using OpenAI's DALL-E 3 or [Black Forest Labs's FLUX1.1 \[pro\]](https://blackforestlabs.ai/announcing-flux-1-1-pro-and-the-bfl-api/) via their official API.
+The backend is located in the `backend` directory and consists of the following key files:

 - `app.py`: The main FastAPI application
 - `prompts.py`: Contains the system and user prompts for the AI